Home » Getting Started » Info for New Saddle Hunters

 • A friction hitch: Longhorn Agile

-• The Munter Friction Hitch
+• For rappel: The Munter Friction Hitch

 • Emergency Backup Friction Hitch: Hedden

-Step 5: Get used to the Saddle
+Step 5: Get used to the saddle

 Step 6: Build your system

-Step 7: Learn to Rappel
+Step 7: Learn to rappel

 You can learn to rappel without actually climbing.
 JRB recommends installing your redundant bridge and practicing a rappel using the Munter friction hitch from a standing position, all of 2 feet until your butt hits the ground.
 Then do it 2 feet higher, then 4.

-Step 8: Practice Climb
+Step 8: Practice climb

 Your first few climbs should be conducted in a safe setting, with a buddy or friend.
 Please consider wearing a helmet.
 How you climb is up to you.
 Just make sure you are tied in and managing slack.